mariuste/Fan_Temp_Control/README.md

 Unlike the cheap control boards from Amazon or Ebay this code switches the fan off when the temperature is low enough.

+**Choice of fan:** Please note that the shut-off feature only works if the fan supports it (tuns off when PWM = 0%).
+Not all fans do this.
+I think most CPU-Fans do offer this feature while most case-fans have a minimum RPM even at 0% PWM.
+For fans without this feature the circuit has to be modifies if you want to shut if off at low temperatures.
+A simple high side switch will work (1 PMOS + 1 NMOS or 1 PNP+NPN Transistor).
+//TODO: I will soon extend the code to support another GPIO to shut off fans wich do not support 0% PWM

 ## Overview:
 ![Wireing Diagram](https://github.com/mariuste/Fan_Temp_Control/blob/main/image/WiringDiagram_bb.png)